The Science behind Velocity Based Training

 Just collect the data during normal training, no need for a special testing day, just take the velocity of your best rep from every set and plot them to find your force velocity profile.

-You can chart your own load-velocity and power-load profiles using my free VBT spreadsheet, join the VBTcoach newsletter at the bottom of this page.
+You can chart your own load-velocity and power-load profiles using the Metric Barbell Velocity Tracking app.

-Intent.
-A crucial piece of the training puzzle, but rarely given as much love as volume or load.
+Intent to move is a crucial element of training for strength and power, but it is rarely given as much attentino as volume or load.

-Lifting heavy weights is great, but the amount of effort you apply to that heavy weight is at least equally as valuable for performance gains, like increasing your vertical jump.
+Lifting heavy weights is great, but the amount of intent you apply to that heavy weight is at least equally as valuable for performance gains, like increasing your vertical jump.

 Far too often lifters simply go through the motions, lifting at a comfortable tempo, cruising through.